-The Highlander is an academic, open-access, and peer reviewed online journal, founded in 2015 at the University of Edinburgh, broadly concerned with the study of Asia’s highland communities historically situated at the margins of the state.
-Articles published in the Highlander elucidate the analogous histories, languages, cultures, politics, and religions of primarily ethnic minorities living in the upland terrains linking Nepal and the Tibetan plateau with Northeast India, Western China, and the highland communities of Southeast Asia – a vast, congruous region sometimes referred to as ‘Zomia’.
+The Highlander: Journal of Highland Asia is an academic, open-access, and peer-reviewed online journal, founded in 2015 at the University of Edinburgh, broadly concerned with the study of Highland Asian communities historically situated at the margins of the state.
+Articles published in The Highlander elucidate the similarities and differences, generalities and particularities of the histories, languages, cultures, politics, and religions of primarily ethnic minorities living in the upland terrains linking Nepal and the Tibetan plateau with Northeast India, the Pamirs, Western China, and the highland communities of Southeast Asia – a vast, congruous region sometimes referred to as ‘Zomia+’.

 Journal Information & Policies

 Please see our Journal Information & Policies page for details of the Journal's peer review process, Open Access policy and other journal information.